snowch-labs/distributed-app-architectures/README.md

 - Anonymous catalog search events will be linked to a user account at checkout
 - Performance of shopping cart is paramount, analytics must not be performed on datastore created in Project 2
 - A collaborative filtering style machine learning model will be created
+- Batch (e.g. nightly training) of the model will be sufficient for the MVP

 ## Project 4 - Predictive Analytis MVP

-- The model built in Project 3 will be used to make recommendations to users on the search page
+- The model built in Project 3 will be used to make recommendations to users on the search pagef
+- The recommendation must be created in 50ms or less